skip to main content

 No further action is required of you.
 Your child(ren) will be able to participate in these meal programs without having to pay a fee or submit a meal application.

-An Alternative Income form is available and we encourage our families to fill one out to support our school district.
+An Alternative Income form is available in your school office, and one was included in your Back to School Packet.
+We encourage our families to fill one out to support our school district.

 School meals are a great value and a huge convenience for busy families!
 We look forward to welcoming your child(ren) to the cafeteria this fall.
 If we can be of any further assistance, please contact us at (530)333-8300 X2.